Rosewood, London: afternoon tea review

-This is a luxury hotel so expect to be looked after accordingly - our knowledgeable waiter immediately brought us ice-cold water in sterling silver goblets on plates while we looked through the hardback menu.
+This is a luxury hotel so expect to be looked after accordingly - our knowledgeable waiter immediately brought us ice-cold water in sterling silver goblets while we looked through the hardback menu.

 The champagne afternoon tea begins with smooth original white R de Ruinart and R de Ruinart rosé (dark in colour due to its high pinot noir grape content).
 It’s soft and floral with fragrant rose petal, sweet strawberry and citrusy grapefruit notes on the nose.

-A refreshing peach granita palate cleanser with hints of mint was a well-judged extra touch to prepare us for the sweet courses to come.
+A refreshing mandarin granita palate cleanser was a well-judged extra touch to prepare us for the sweet courses to come.

 Mark Perkins’ art afternoon tea combines traditional British flavours with bold representations of iconic figures in the art world.

-Price: £50pp with tea, £65pp with a glass of R de Ruinart champagne or £67pp with a glass of R de Ruinart rosé champagne.
+Price: £58pp with tea, £68pp with a glass of R de Ruinart champagne or £73pp with a glass of R de Ruinart rosé champagne.

 Words| Amanda James, October 2017